nicklalone/IGME-689---Assembly_6502/03 - Playfields and Asymmetry/01 - Playfields.md

 	The background dictates the color of certain things.
 For example.
 Consider how colors in the 2600 work.
 We know that it can display a total of 128 colors and they can be displayed at the same time but below each other or in each individual scanline.

 This allows for our rainbow to appear though we were not going with all 128!
 Next, each scanline can only have 4 colors displayed at any given time.

 Finally, it is important to remember that some stuff shares colors.
 So, these share colors:
 * Playfield and Ball
 * Player0 and missile0
 * Player1 and missile1
+	* Of these, score will also share player0/1 color as well.

 And to that end, we have 7 distinct game elements.
 Those elements are:
 1. Background